oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/generate-data-for-graph/generate_data_for_graph.md

   ![create embeddings](images/create_embeddings.png "create embeddings")

-  3. Test that all the previous steps worked by running a vector search on the sample data
+  3. Test that all the previous steps worked by running a vector search on the sample data.

       Paste the PL/SQL: